ceph/ceph/doc/radosgw/multisite.rst

    .. note:: Ceph generates a unique ID for the realm, which can be used to rename the realm if the need arises.

-Create a Master Zone Group
+Create a Master Zonegroup
 --------------------------

-A realm must have at least one zone group which serves as the master zone group for the realm.
+A realm must have at least one zonegroup which serves as the master zone group for the realm.

 #.
-To create a new master zone group for the multi-site configuration, open a
+To create a new master zonegroup for the multi-site configuration, open a
-   command-line interface on a host in the master zone group and zone.
+   command-line interface on a host in the master zonegroup and zone.
 Then execute the following:

    .. prompt:: bash #